 Current best evidence for clinical care (more info)

-AIM: To investigate the sensitivity and utility of computed tomography (CT) of the chest in diagnosing active Coronavirus 2019 (COVID-19) infection, and its potential application to the surgical setting.
+AIM: The aim of this work was to investigate the sensitivity and utility of CT of the chest in diagnosing active SARS-Cov-2 (COVID-19) infection, and its potential application to the surgical setting.

-METHODS: A literature review was conducted using Google Scholar® and MEDLINE®/PubMed® to identify current available evidence regarding the sensitivity of CT chest in comparison to RT-PCR for diagnosis of COVID-19 positive patients.
-GRADE criteria and the QUADAS 2 tool was used to assess the level of evidence.
+METHOD: A literature review was conducted using Google Scholar® and MEDLINE®/PubMed® to identify current available evidence regarding the sensitivity of CT chest compared with RT-PCR for the diagnosis of COVID-19-positive patients.
+GRADE criteria and the QUADAS 2 tool were used to assess the level of evidence.